AP Interview: China signals shift but no let-up in Xinjiang

 Xu did not directly answer whether or not security measures would be relaxed but said that “four years free of terrorism does not mean there is no threat or danger at all.”

-He said the party is exploring ways to achieve sustained stability in multi-ethnic border areas such as Xinjiang, a region in China’s far west about 2,400 kilometers (1,500 miles) from Beijing.
+He said the party is consolidating the measures taken to date and would also explore ways to achieve sustained stability in multi-ethnic border areas such as Xinjiang, a region in China’s far west about 2,400 kilometers (1,500 miles) from Beijing.

-“We need to think more about the deep-seated issues, including the social foundation and the soil that give rise to extremism and terrorism,” he said.
+“We need to think more about how to solve the deep-seated issues, including the social foundation and the soil that give rise to extremism and terrorism,” he said.

 Xu repeated the government’s vehement denials of forced labor, in which vocational training graduates are allegedly pressured to work in factories both in Xinjiang and elsewhere in China.